 “If it’s meant to be, it will be.”
-Who would have thought that the person who wants to be a nurse someday would end up being an agricultural extension worker and will be awarded as Rice and Corn Achiever for two consecutive years.
+Who would have thought that the person who had wanted to be a nurse someday would end up being an agricultural extension worker and will be awarded as Rice and Corn Achiever for two consecutive years.

-A 62-year old extentionist, Neri A. Frigillano, or fondly called as “Nene” by her family and friends, has been working for 42 years as Agricultural Extension Worker (AEW) in the Local Government of the Municipality of Mahayag, Zamboanga del Sur.
-She is handling corn, rice, High Value Crops and others while currently covering four barangays namely, Poblacion, Tumapic, Delusom, and Balanan.
+A 62-year-old extentionist, Neri Frigillano, or fondly called as “Nene” by herfamily and friends, has been working for 42 years as agricultural extension worker (AEW) in the Local Government of Mahayag, Zamboanga del Sur.
+She is handling corn, rice, high value crops, and others while currently covering four barangays namely, Poblacion, Tumapic, Delusom, and Balanan.

 The beginnings that tailored her destiny

 In her younger days, she dreamt of being a nurse who would take care of her sick fellowmen.
 But her parents wanted her to study agriculture.
 Without the approval of her parents, she had no choice but to pursue agriculture even if she had no passion or love for agriculture.
 She still became a student majoring agronomy.